daniellacosse/scrapyard-card-prototype/README.md

 # scrapyard: prototype cards
-a project for generating prototype cards for scrapyard (status: esoteric)
+a project for generating prototype cards for scrapyard (status: semi-esoteric)

-run `bash print_all.sh` to do it
+run `bash print.sh` to do it, it's the key to all this

+as a corollary, look at `print.sh` to see what happens and in what order

 commercial license, sorry gents nothing to see here

 ---------

-Notes
+(OLD) Notes - ignore these
 =====

 **Power/Cost Ratio (PCR)**